Dame Whina Cooper (1895-1994)

-- You can also use different keywords to find footage of events that Whina Cooper was involved in, For example The Māori Land March.
+You can also use different keywords to find footage of events that Whina Cooper was involved in eg The Māori Land March.

-Your local or school library may also have books and DVDs about Dame Whina Cooper and the land march.
+Your local or school library may also have books about Dame Whina Cooper and the land march.
 Some recommended titles are :

 Tips: when searching for people on a library catalogue, you can leave out their titles such as Dame, Sir or Mr. In this case just search for the keywords 'Whina Cooper'.